Agrawalyash1041/Laptop-Price-Predictor/README.md

 step2 :- Unzip the folder

-step3 :- Double Click on the Run App Folder
+step3 :- Double Click on the 'Run App' folder